Sbai7/TwoPhasesParticleTransport/README.md

 # TwoPhasesParticleTransport

 # What's New
-* All code functions are now fully compatible with MATLAB (tested on MATALAB R2013a and above)
+* All code functions are now fully compatible with MATLAB (tested on MATLAB R2013a and later)
 * All functions/classes of this toolkit are documented
 * Fully live-script worked tutorials to get started are provided in the examples sub-folder
 * Dedicated web site which publishes the worked tutorials online